cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 ## Estate Planning

+### What is a will?
+Legal document with clear instructions about what will happen after you die.

+Who will receive your stuff (beneficiaries)

+    - Real assets (cars, music, computers etc)
+    - Financial assets (bank accounts and investments)
+    - Until distributed, they are owned by 'The Estate of Krishna Khong'

+Who will be the guardian of your children

+Who will oversee the whole process (executor)

+With adequate 'backup' clauses in case beneficiaries or executors die before you (predecease you)

 ### Signing the Will
 - If incorrectly executed (signed) then it is invalid
 - You must sign the document